There are 3 very common tests that are done to find out if the head gasket is blown on your GM 3.5L or 4.2L equipped pickup or SUV.

 - The cylinder head warped... causing the head gasket to burn.

-CASE 2: The color of the engine oil is normal, Although this is a good result, it does not confirm the condition of the head gasket yet, go to TEST 2.
+CASE 2: The color of the engine oil is normal.
+Although this is a good result, it does not confirm the condition of the head gasket yet, go to: TEST 2: Combustion Gases Shooting Out From An Open Radiator.